szaumoor/ZSTweaks/ZSTweaks/README.md

 - Other than +2 cold damage, it has a chance to unleash extra 1d6 cold damage if hit target fails a Save vs. Death
 - Every hit has a 25% chance of decreasing Strength by 2 for 5 rounds.
 This can't kill the target.
 If Strength is less than 3, it drains -2 Constitution instead, which can kill the target (though it would be fairly difficult to pull it off considering the duration of 5 rounds)

+**Component 1606:** Make the Ravager's vorpal hit bound by saving throws with harsh penalties and rebalance effects

+I hate with passion this 10% chance of killing period-no-questions-asked thing, so:

+- The chance of killing (vorpal hit) is now bound to a Save vs. Death at -4 to trigger, similar to Axe of the Unyielding
+- Additionally, Cloak of Fear can be instantly cast.
+- And the poison damage is set up differently, and brings elements from the Serpent Shaft.
+Instead of causing 3d6 poison damage instantly, the damage is now reestructured such that it causes 2d6 poison damage instantly AND poisons the target for 1 round (12 poison damage in total).
+This ensures a minimum dealt damage of 14 within a round and you deal a 1-round annoyance for casters as well.

+**Component 1607:** Make Gram, the Sword of Grief able to become +6 and rebalance effects

+- Poison is underrepresented and as such, its minimum damage has been risen:
+  - Base version: instead of 2d12, it's 2d6+12, with a 10% chance of triggering (vanilla)
+  - Upgraded version: same damage, but with a 15% chance of triggering instead of 10%
+- Upgraded version now becomes +6, matching therefore the maximum damage of Warblade +4 and becoming the most powerful damaging two-handed sword per hit in the 1d10 range
+- Passive +5% MR is now +10% (it has to compete with Carsomyr so 5% for a two-handed weapon is nonsense)
+- The 1-level drain per hit with -5 penalty on the upgraded version is fairly inconsequential by the time you get it (from Abazigal's corpse).
+Instead, it causes affected creatures to deal -10% damage for 2 rounds, aka it's a weakening effect, with a save vs. Death -5 to save against it.
+This also affects magical and elemental damage.
+Does not stack.

 </details>